Luke-A-C-Roberts/BoxesProject/Docs/proj-outline.md

 ### Restaurant Demand Calculation

-Demand vaies in a weekly cycle **CITE**, and may spike due to specific events in the year.
-This depends on the resaurant in question, so it becomes crucial to get some insight into how much is needed at a given time.
+Demand varies in a weekly cycle **CITE**, and may spike due to specific events in the year.
+This depends on the restaurant in question, so it becomes crucial to get some insight into how much is needed at a given time.

 Roughly the calculation for restocking should be the difference between the projected stock for the following day (with a 10% buffer) and the remaining stock from the previous day.
 If there are already enough boxes on location